-On the following screen, the 'add' icon lets you create your first Favourite point
+On the following screen, the 'add' icon lets you create your first Favourite point Choose the way you want to create your Favourite point:

-Present position: it will establish your current position as a favourite point, and will ask you directly to add a name or establish it as your home.

-- Present destination: it will establish the present destination of the active navigation. - Address: it will let you create by choosing an address (city, street, number). - By map: you will be able to create a favourite on the map currently loaded.
-Press on the wished place and a red cross will indicate the point where this favourite will be established.

-By waypoint: Choose a waypoint from the available waypoints files in order to establish the favourite point using your coordinates.
+- Present position: it will establish your current position as a favourite point, and will ask you directly to add a name or establish it as your home. - Present destination: it will establish the present destination of the active navigation. - Address: it will let you create by choosing an address (city, street, number). - By map: you will be able to create a favourite on the map currently loaded.
+Press on the wished place and a red cross will indicate the point where this favourite will be established. - By waypoint: Choose a waypoint from the available waypoints files in order to establish the favourite point using your coordinates.